F-Droid: Key management

 The Android operating system checks that updates are signed with the same key, preventing others from distributing updates that are signed by a different key.
 Originally, the Google Play store required applications to be signed by the developer of the application, while F-Droid only allowed its own signing keys.
 So apps previously installed from another source have to be reinstalled to receive updates.

 In September 2017 Google Play started offering developers a signing key service managed by Google Play, offering a similar service to what F-Droid offered since 2011, and F-Droid now lets developers use their own keys via the reproducible build process.

 Security issues

-In 2012 F-Droid announced they had removed an app because of a security flaw that could leak personal information.
-In 2017 F-Droid stated "No malware has been found in f-droid.org in its 7 years of operation."
+In 2012, F-Droid announced they had removed an app because of a security flaw that could leak personal information.
+In 2017, F-Droid stated "No malware has been found in f-droid.org in its 7 years of operation."
 In 2022, F-Droid discovered over 20 distributed applications contained "known vulnerabilities".

+Reception

+In August 2019, Rae Hodge of CNET recommended F-Droid as a way to avoid malware from Google apps, which according to Google was a low risk.
+Advantages of F-Droid were said to include better security odds of open source software, avoidance of tracking in apps and a "stringent security auditing process", no hidden costs, and greater customization.
+Disadvantages were said to be lack of a rating system, only about 2,600 apps in F-Droid, versus more than 2.5 million in the Play store, and more manual process for updating apps.
+Editors cautioned F-Droid can give users more control and better privacy and security, but also takes more diligence.

+In an April 2022 detailed article for HowtoGeek, Joe Fedewa wrote "The selection of apps is much smaller in F-Droid than the Play Store, around 3,000 compared to around 3 million, but that's to be expected.
+If you're looking to de-Google your life a bit, or you just want to try some apps that have better ethics, F-Droid is a great place to go."

+In a December 2022 detailed article in Popular Science, Justin Pot wrote "F-Droid isn't going to replace Google Play for most people, but it's a nice and simple alternative for finding free and safe apps before you dive into the swamp that is Google's app store."